KALM

-KALM (1290 AM) is a radio station broadcasting a Gospel format to the Thayer, Missouri, United States, area.
-The station is currently owned by E-Communications, LLC and features programming from Westwood One and Premiere Networks.
+KALM (1290 AM) is a radio station broadcasting a southern gospel format to the Thayer, Missouri, United States, area.
+The station is currently owned by E-Communications, LLC and features programming from Townhall News.

 History

 On February 25, 2008 the FCC granted approval for assignment of the license to E-Communications LLC from Ozark Radio Network Inc. The assignment was consummated on April 24, 2008.
 Robert Eckman is the managing member of E-Communications, LLC.
 According to the FCC ownership records, Robert Eckman is a 50% owner of E-Communications along with a 50% ownership by Rebecca Eckman.